If You Question My Rules, You Don’t Get Access

 But when I do ask:

-Result: I stop asking.
+➡️ Result: I stop asking.
 Your opinion gets quietly moved into the background noise category.
 You’ll still get updates, but you won’t get influence.
+This year, even the updates are questionable…

 This one’s simple, and it’s the fastest way to no‑contact:

-Calling me controlling, dramatic, unhinged for enforcing doctor‑level boundaries.
+• Calling me controlling, dramatic, and unhinged for enforcing doctor‑level boundaries.

 You don’t have to like me.
 You do have to respect the role.

-Nothing brings out the worst in “concerned” relatives like the scent of money or the idea of losing control.
+Nothing brings out the worst in “concerned” relatives like the scent of money or the fear of losing control.

 You know the type:

-Asking what’s “left” after bills, as if dementia care is a clearance sale.
+• Asking what’s “left” after bills, as if dementia care were a clearance sale.

 Or my personal favorite: